losizm/scamper/README.md

 Note the order in which handlers are applied matters.
-For instance, in the example above, you'd swap the order of handlers if you wanted to log GET and HEAD requests only, which means all other requests would immediately be sent **405 Method Not Allowed** and never make it to the request logger.
+For instance, in the example above, you'd swap the order of handlers if you wanted to log GET and HEAD requests only, and all other requests would immediately be sent **405 Method Not Allowed** and never make it to the request logger.

 Also note a request handler is not restricted to returning the same request it